 Fleas are still biting and causing considerable concern for dog and cat owners everywhere.
-According to research, there are more fleas during the fall and winter than during spring and summer.
+According to research, fleas remain active during the fall and winter in addition to the spring and summer.
 The reason for this is two-fold:

 1) A commonly held belief that fleas die off or are no longer active during the colder months leads to pet owners believing they no longer need to treat their pets.
 Bad idea.

 2) Fleas are a lawn pest.
 Remember that fleas have been around long before humans invented carpets and central heating.
 A flea’s natural larvae habitat is in leaf litter, grass and soil.
 Much like spiders, mice or rats, once it gets cold outside, they take refuge inside our structures.
 Sadly, since fleas are blood-feeders, this means your pets are more vulnerable than ever; especially if you’ve stopped treating your pets monthly.
 Treat year round to protect year round.
 It’s a shame fleas don’t eat dust, I’ve got three stories of hardwood floors that could use some attention!

 To understand why fleas are so difficult to control you need to know a little about flea biology.
 Flea life cycles are maddeningly fast; 10 to 14 days, and tenacious in purpose.
 It starts with the egg (this one is self-explanatory), larva, pupa and adult flea.
 Only the adult flea feeds on blood.
 Ewww… The larvae feed on organic material they find in the carpet or whatever blood substitute they are living on.
 However, since larvae MUST feed on some blood, the larvae feed on the dried fecal spots produced by the adult fleas.
 Insert grossed out reaction here.